ylxdzsw/sopipe/readme.md

 port forwarding, proxying<sup>†</sup>, etc. with arbitrarily chained encryption, compression, authentication, and error correction.

-\* Sopipe has not got security review.
-The encryption-related components should be used at one's own risk. <br>
+\* Sopipe has not undergone any security review.
+The encryption-related components should be used at own risk. <br>
 <sup>†</sup> Sopipe is not designed for circumventing censorship.
 The authors and contributors do not take any
 responsibility for abuse or misuse of this software.